Altizon/Aliot-SDK-Examples/README.md

 A repository of sample codes to push data from devices to the Datonis platform.

-Currently samples are available in Java, Python and Ruby.
-We will be adding samples in C soon.
+Currently samples in Java, Python and Ruby are available here.

 Each folder has a README.md file.
 Follow that particular file to send your data to Datonis.

+Incase you need SDK in C contact sales@altizon.com.